Skip to main content

 Sandbox types

-Nora supports two sandbox types.
+Nora supports the GA standard sandbox and the experimental NemoClaw sandbox profile.
 Choose the one that fits your security and model requirements.

 FeatureStandard sandboxNemoClaw sandbox